rafalxczajkowski/rafalxczajkowski/README.md

 - 👋 Hi, I’m Rafal
-- 🖥️ I've been programming sometimes in my free time.
+- 🖥️ I've been programming non-commercially in my free time for 2+ years.

 <!---
 xrttrx/xrttrx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.